platu/libsensehat-cpp/README.md

 - Use of [libgpiod](https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git/) for GPIO functions.
 - Use of sysfs for PWM0 and PWM1 output channels.

-The code in this repository has started as a compilation from different other repositories.
-It then evolved with the addition of GPIO and PWM functions to become a full-fledged library.
-Many thanks are due to the developers of the following projects:
+The code in this repository has been compiled from various other repositories.
+It then developed into a full library with the addition of GPIO and PWM functions.

 - [libsense](https://github.com/moshegottlieb/libsense)
 - [Raspberry Pi Sense-HAT add-on board](https://github.com/davebm1/c-sense-hat)